 Searching for macros

-You can search Confluence content to find where a macro is used.
-Start your search string with
+You can search Confluence pages to find where a macro is used.
+Start your search with

 macroName: and type the macro name after the colon.
 For example, to search for all excerpt-include macros:

 Confluence data is stored in fields, for example title, label, type and so on.
 To search for content using a specific field, type the name of that field into the search box followed by a colon (:), and then the term you're looking for.

 You can use multiple fields in the same query.
 For example, you could use the following query to find all blog posts containing the Excerpt Include macro.

 Confluence will only look for the term directly after the colon.
 For example, the query below will search for 'some' in the title field and 'title' in the default fields: